Totò: Personal life

 Totò had a reputation as a playboy.
 One of his lovers, the well known chanteuse and dancer Liliana Castagnola, committed suicide after their relationship ended.
 This tragedy marked his life.
 He buried Liliana in his family's chapel, and named his only daughter Liliana (born 10 May 1933 to his wife, Diana Bandini Rogliani, whom he married in 1935).

 Another personal tragedy was the premature birth of his son Massenzio in 1954.
 The child died a few hours later.
 He was the son of Totò's mistress Franca Faldini.
 During a tour in 1956, he lost most of his eyesight due to an eye infection that he had ignored to avoid cancelling his show and disappointing his fans.
-The handicap however almost never affected his schedule and acting abilities.
+Arguably however, the handicap almost never affected his schedule and acting abilities.

 Totò died at the age of 69 on 15 April 1967 in Rome after a series of heart attacks.
 Due to overwhelming demand, there were no fewer than three funeral services: the first in Rome, a second in his birth city of Naples—and a few days later, in a third one by the local Camorra boss, an empty casket was carried along the packed streets of the popular Rione Sanità quarter where he was born.